rppicomidi/usb_midi_host/README.md

 the `midi_host.c/h` files from pull request #1627 and renamed them `usb_midi_host.c/h`.
 It also fixed some minor issues in the driver API and added the application driver wrapper `usb_midi_host_app_driver.c`.
 The driver C example code code is adapted from TinyUSB pull request #1219.
+All of this work was eventually ported into TinyUSB by hathach to become the TinyUSB built-in driver.

-# BUILDING APPLICATIONS WITH THIS DRIVER
+# BUILDING USB MIDI HOST APPLICATIONS
-THE INFORMATION IN THIS PARAGRAPH IS DEPRECATED Although it is possible in the future for the TinyUSB stack to incorporate this driver into its builtin driver support, right now it is used as an application driver external to the stack.
-Installing the driver to the TinyUSB stack requires adding it to the array of application drivers returned by the `usbh_app_driver_get_cb()` function.

-The information in the following sections applies for building the example code

-## Building C/C++ Applications (STILL APPLIES for Building the examples)
+## Building C/C++ Applications (for RP2040-based boards)

 ### Basic Environment Setup
 Before you attempt to build any C/C++ applications, be sure you have the toolchain properly installed and the `pico-sdk` installed.
 Please make sure you can build and